Do I Have A Mental Illness? Symptoms Of Mental Health Conditions

 Are you worried you may have a mental health condition?

 Many people have built successful relationships with licensed therapists online through virtual therapy providers.
 Working with a therapist can help you identify and correct harmful thoughts and behaviors, develop healthy habits and coping skills, learn better communication methods, and provide professional support and guidance as you improve your mental health.
-With flexible appointment formats through phone, video call, or online chat, teletherapy can be used to treat a vast array of mental health conditions from the comfort of your own home—often with substantially lower costs and reduced wait times.
+With flexible appointment formats through phone calls, video chats, or in-app messaging, teletherapy can be used to treat a vast array of mental health conditions from the comfort of your own home — often with substantially lower costs and reduced wait times.

 Takeaway